Hear Tom in an interview by Dr. Don.

 He enjoys, gardening, biking and beekeeping and service to community.

-Memberships and Donations: AFL-CIO Oregon Nurses Association, Jobs with Justice, Planned Parenthood, KBOO, BUS Project, Community Alliance of Tenants, Sisters of the Road, Oregon Food Bank, March of Dimes, Crohns and Colitis Foundation, Health Care for All Oregon, Dove Lewis, Community Transition School, Grassroots Soccer, Children First for Oregon, Alliance for Democracy, Oregon Fair Trade, Columbia River Council, Oregon Environmental Council, Sierra Club, Oregon League of Conservation Voters, National Wildlife Federation, Food and Water Watch, Center for Earth Leadership, National Resources Defense Council, Portland Urban Beekeepers, Eco-Viva, Greenpeace, Common Cause, Food and Water Watch, Bicycle Transportation Alliance and BARK.
+Memberships and Donations: AFL-CIO Oregon Nurses Association, Jobs with Justice, Planned Parenthood, KBOO, BUS Project, Community Alliance of Tenants, Sisters of the Road, Oregon Food Bank, March of Dimes, Crohns and Colitis Foundation, Health Care for All Oregon, Community Transition School, Children First for Oregon, Alliance for Democracy, Oregon Fair Trade, Columbia River Council, Oregon Environmental Council, Sierra Club, Oregon League of Conservation Voters, National Wildlife Federation, Food and Water Watch, Center for Earth Leadership, National Resources Defense Council, Portland Urban Beekeepers, Eco-Viva, Greenpeace, Common Cause, Food and Water Watch, Bicycle Transportation Alliance and BARK.